What is SABSA?

-The SABSA methodology provides guidance for aligning architecture with business value, in addition to addressing a critical need for greater integration between security and enterprise architectures within organizations.
-It is used in sectors as diverse as banking, nuclear power, communications technology, information services, manufacturing, homeless management and government.
+The SABSA methodology provides guidance for aligning architecture with business value.
+It also addresses a critical need for greater integration between security and enterprise architectures within organizations.